-▲ spark.date.timestamp.format and spark.small.date.timestamp.format values should be the same for MS SQL load/unload services.
+▲ spark_date_timestamp_format and spark_small_date_timestamp.format values should be the same for MS SQL load/unload services.
 Also if masking is applied on the date/timestamp datatype column, the applied inventory date format should be the same for MS SQL load/unload data format.

 - For each service, the file path(absolute) configured for logging.file.name and for logging.pattern.rolling-file-name has to be the same.
-This path is a path inside the respective container. - For each service, if the log files(configured through logging.file.name and logging.pattern.rolling-file-name) need to be accessed outside the container, respective log path has to be mounted by adding volume binding of that path in dockercompose.yaml for that service.
+This path is a path inside the respective container. - For each service, if the log files(configured through logging.file.name and logging.pattern.rolling-file-name) need to be accessed outside the container, the respective log path has to be mounted by adding volume binding of that path in dockercompose.yaml for that service.